 The Equal Credit Opportunity Act

 Another civil rights law that protects consumers from being discriminated against in the financial marketplace is the Equal Credit Opportunity Act (ECOA).
-This act prohibits lenders from discriminating against borrowers based on race, color, religion, national origin, sex, marital status, age, participation in a public assistance program or for exercising their rights under certain consumer protection laws.
+This act, which is implemented by Regulation B, prohibits lenders from discriminating against borrowers based on race, color, religion, national origin, sex, marital status, age, participation in a public assistance program, or for exercising their rights under certain consumer protection laws.

 Like the Fair Housing Act, the ECOA has been in place for decades, but was only recently interpreted to include LGBTQ individuals in its protections.